-The facility shall attain compliance with final effluent limitations for Ammonia and E. coli as soon as reasonably achievable or no later than 2 years of the effective date of this permit.
+The facility shall attain compliance with final effluent limitations as soon as reasonably achievable or no later than September 1, 2019.

-- 1. Within six months of the effective date of this permit, the permittee shall report progress made in attaining compliance with the final effluent limits. - 2.
-The permittee shall submit interim progress reports detailing progress made in attaining compliance with the final effluent limits every 12 months from the effective date of this permit. - 3.
-Within 2 years of the effective date of this permit, the permittee shall attain compliance with the final effluent limits, for Ammonia and E. coli.
+- 1. The permittee shall submit interim progress reports detailing progress made in attaining compliance with the final effluent limits every 12 months on September 1st. - 2.
+The permittee shall attain compliance with the final effluent limits no later than September 1, 2019.